rahulrajdixit/WhatsMyTask/README.md

 # WhatsMyTask
 This is a simple Web-Application for making small notes.
-It is made whith the help of just HTML, CSS and Javascript.
-No other framework is used while making this.
+It is made with the help of just HTML, CSS and Javascript.
+No other framework was used while making this Web-Application.

 <p align="center">
   <img width=70% src="https://user-images.githubusercontent.com/61109976/174472649-096c1d1b-d265-4c43-aec8-7d5466365e4e.png">